TW-ASMP/TWmaximoConfig/topLevelClassStructure.md

         * assets of a organization

 ### Footnotes
-[^1]: Under this category, you will find terms denoting discrete assets that perform a low-level technical functions, which can be put to use in systems that achieve a more diverse range of human goals
+[^1]: Under the categories whose name ends in "term", you will find terms denoting assets used in a particular type of system or application, serving a narrow range of human goals.
-[^2]: Under the other sub-categories of asset, you will find terms denoting discrete and collection assets (used in systems) that achieves a narrow and closed range of human goal.
+[^2]: Under this category, you will find terms denoting discrete assets that perform a low-level technical functions, which can be used in a diverse range of systems that achieve a diverse range of human goals.
 [^3]: Sometimes the distinction between "discrete general purpose asset" and "specific purpose asset" is not a clear-cut.
 In these cases, you will a class under both categories.